mpayetta/mpayetta.github.io/_posts/2016-07-28-building-a-node-restful-api-request-validation.markdown

 this case, two validation middlewares will be executed.
 The first one will be the one that validates the `taskId` path parameter, and the second one will validate the request body data sent to update the corresponding task information.

-All set, let's try the endpoints with some invalida data and see what happens.
+All set, let's try the endpoints with some invalid data and see what happens.
 Grab a console and throw some requests on it:

 {% highlight bash %}
 $ curl http://localhost:3000/api/tasks/invalid-task-id